 How do I edit my transcript in the free online editing tool?

 Our transcription editor makes reviewing transcripts a breeze.
 You can listen along with the audio, make edits, highlight, adjust speaker labels, and even take notes*.
+Once you are done reviewing and editing, you can download your transcript directly from within the editor.
 You can test the features of our editor here.

 Using the Playback Controls

-In the upper left of the editor you have your playback controls.
-You can play the audio, skip back 5 seconds, increase the playback speed, and control the volume.
-This is also where you can offset your timestamps if needed and take notes*, either for yourself or to share with team members.
+In the upper left of the editor, you have your playback controls.
+You can play the audio, skip back or forward 15 seconds, increase the playback speed, and control the volume.
+In the box below you can assign speaker names and take notes.

 Editing Your Transcript

 The editor works just like any other word processor, and you can click right into the transcript and start typing, deleting, and highlighting.
-When you highlight a word with your mouse, a pop-up of options will appear.
-You can:
+You can make changes from the box in the center of the editor, this includes:

 - Strikethrough the text